AnthonyMikh/SGDC/README.md

   ````

 # Known limitations
-Since name qualifying is done via macros, you can't use it names containg `*` or spaces.
+Since name qualifying is done via macros, you can't use names containg `*` or spaces.
 Use `typedef` in order to solve this issue.